What are Aviation Programs?

 Graduates of an Aviation Program will be highly trained and competent aircraft operators who are not only responsible for the safety of their passengers and cargo, but also for the operation of sophisticated and expensive equipment.

 Program completers of the proposed Helicopter Flight Training (HFT) degree program will have completed all the academic training required to take the FAA; Private Pilot, Commercial Pilot (Helicopter), Certified Flight Instructor (CFI-Helicopter) and CFI-Instrument-Helicopter (CFI-I) examinations.
-Pilots with a Rotorcraft (helicopter) Commercial Pilot certificate and/or instructor credentials will find employment in a variety of helicopter applications such as corporate flight operations, charter or cargo airlift, agricultural services, surveying, law enforcement, search and rescue, on-demand media, emergency medical evacuation, flight training, or with numerous government agencies or military services.
+Pilots with a Rotorcraft (helicopter) Commercial Pilot certificate and/or instructor credentials will find employment in a variety of helicopter applications such as corporate flight operations, charter or cargo airlift, agricultural services, surveying, law enforcement, search and rescue, on-demand media, emergency medical evacuation, flight training, or with numerous government agencies.
 Demand for qualified pilots is high and increasing across the country.

 Non-flying positions are also available with the Federal Aviation Administration or other federal, state, and local aviation agencies.